EmergingThreats/query-api-docs/source/index.md

-date | No | The date the lookup was observed. domain | No | The domain whose DNS record was being queried. answer | Yes | If the DNS response was not an A record pointing to an IP, this field will contain the DNS query response (e.g. the CNAME). destination_ip | Yes | If the DNS response was an A record pointing to an IP, this field will contain the IP in question. record_type | Yes | The DNS record type (e.g. A, CNAME, etc.)
+date | No | The date the lookup was observed. domain | No | The domain whose DNS record was being queried. answer | Yes | If the DNS response was not an A record pointing to an IP, this field will contain the DNS query response (e.g. the CNAME). address | Yes | If the DNS response was an A record pointing to an IP, this field will contain the IP in question. record_type | Yes | The DNS record type (e.g. A, CNAME, etc.)

 ## Get sample http requests